 NOTE: Classes are organized by date, then the day of week and time offered.
 The class grid in the catalog gives an overview by media so you can easily find a class or workshop that fits in your schedule.

 The Art Center requires all class and workshop registrants to have a signed RELEASE OF LIABILITY AND ASSUMPTION OF RISK form on file for each session before they can participate.
-You can do this online at any time.

 New Student Discount

 Non-member students who have never previously taken a class at the Minnetonka Center for the Arts qualify for a 10% discount on their first class.
 This is a one-time offer on tuition only and does not extend to materials, additional fees, Summer Arts Camp, birthday parties, or subsidized classes.
 It cannot be combined with any other offer.

 * New Student Discount cannot be processed online.
 To claim this discount please register by visiting or calling the front desk at 952-473-7361 ext 160.

 Early Registration Discount